CompTIA A+ CertMike - Mike Chapple - E-Book

 , which covers operating systems, security, software, and operational procedures

-The A+ exam uses a combination of standard multiple-choice questions and performance-based questions (PBQs) that require you to manipulate objects on the screen.
+The A+ exam uses a combination of standard multiple-choice questions and performance-based questions that require you to manipulate objects on the screen.
 This exam is designed to be straightforward and not to trick you.
 If you know the material in this book, you will pass the exam.

 www.comptia.org/certifications/a#examdetails

 You'll have 90 minutes to take the exam and will be asked to answer up to 90 questions during that time period.
-Your exam will be scored on a scale ranging from 100 to 900, with a passing score of 675.
+Your exam will be scored on a scale ranging from 100 to 900, with a passing score of 700.

 NOTE

 CompTIA frequently does what is called item seeding, which is the practice of including unscored questions on exams.
 It does so to gather psychometric data, which is then used when developing new versions of the exam.
 Before you take the exam, you will be told that your exam may include these unscored questions.
 So, if you come across a question that does not appear to map to any of the exam objectives—or for that matter, does not appear to belong in the exam—it is likely a seeded question.
-You never really know whether a question is seeded, however, so always make your best effort to answer every question.
+You never really know whether or not a question is seeded, however, so always make your best effort to answer every question.

 Taking the Exam

-Once you are fully prepared to take the exam, you can visit the CompTIA website to purchase your exam voucher.
+Once you are fully prepared to take the exam, you can visit the CompTIA website to purchase your exam voucher:

 Currently, CompTIA offers two options for taking the exam: an in-person exam at a testing center and an at-home exam that you take on your own computer.